Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

-To probe the nature of the $\mathcal{Z} \rightarrow \mathcal{X}$ transformation, we inspect the learned transfer function, $p_D(x|z)$; see Figure~\ref{fig:t_trans}.
-While the overall quality of the modeling is not as high in this more complex case, it still shows reasonable behavior, mapping samples from $\mathcal{Z}$ to nearby values of $\mathcal{X}$ avoiding unphysical transformations with inversions or discontinuities.
-Additionally, cross-referencing with the mapping of the true simulation shows the nature of the mappings are very similar.
+To probe the $\mathcal{Z} \rightarrow \mathcal{X}$ transformation, we inspect the learned transfer function, $p_D(x \mid z)$ in Figure~\ref{fig:t_trans}.
+While the overall performance is worse in this more complex case, it still shows reasonable behavior, mapping samples from $\mathcal{Z}$ to nearby values of $\mathcal{X}$ and avoiding unphysical transformations\C{ such as mapping information on the far-end distribution tails in $\mathcal{Z}$ to the distribution peaks in $\mathcal{X}$.} Additionally, cross-referencing with the true simulation's mapping shows the similar nature of the mappings.

-Finally, we examine the distribution of physically important derived quantities, the invariant mass of the top quarks and $W$ bosons, which are estimated by combining information from pairs and triplets of objects, see Figure~\ref{fig:t_mass}.
-No exact assignments are possible due to the ambiguity of the jet assignment and the lack of transverse information for the neutrino, but a comparison can be made between the observed sample in $\mathcal{X}$ and the mapped samples $\mathcal{Z} \rightarrow \mathcal{X}$.
+Finally, we examine the distribution of physically important derived quantities, the invariant masses of the \E{top-quarks} and \E{$W$-bosons} estimated by combining information from pairs and triplets of objects, see Figure~\ref{fig:t_mass}.
+No exact assignments are possible due to the ambiguity of the jet assignment and the lack of transverse information for the neutrino, but a comparison can be made between the experimental sample in $\mathcal{X}$ and the mapped samples $\mathcal{Z} \rightarrow \mathcal{X}$.
 As in the $Z \rightarrow e^+ e^-$ case, we see imperfect but reasonable matching on such derived quantities which the network was not explicitly instructed to learn.